WWaSphere Docs

 PermissionDescription

-messages:sendSend any of the 14 supported message types (text, image, video, audio, document, sticker, location, contact, poll, reaction, list, buttons, template, link preview).
+messages:sendSend any of the 14 supported message types (text, image, video, audio, document, gif, sticker, location, contact, poll, buttons, list, view-once, reaction).

 messages:readRead historical message logs for sessions this key can access.